moimaian/CODOC/README.md

 $ cd ~/Downloads && mv "vina_1.2.5_linux_x86_64.sh" "$HOME/MGLTools-1.5.7/bin/"

 # **DIRECTORY ORGANIZATION:**
 Create a working folder inside the "$HOME/MGLTools-1.5.7" folder called just "doc", that is, you must have the address: "$HOME/MGLTools-1.5.7/doc".
 Inside this doc folder create two folders: LIGANDS and TARGETS.
-Leave only your codoc.sh script out of them.
+Your codoc.sh script stay in $HOME/MGLTools-1.5.7/doc.

 Ready!
 Enjoy!
 I hope it is useful in your work!